abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationxeyes.md

 CMD ["/usr/bin/xeyes"]
 ```

-This image is based on ubuntu, and install the `x11-apps` package.
-Then we define `/usr/bin/xeyes` as the CMD.
+This image is based on Ubuntu and installs the `x11-apps` package.
+The default command is set to `/usr/bin/xeyes` via the `CMD` instruction.
-> ENTRYPOINT is also supported
+> `ENTRYPOINT` is also supported.

-* Build the image for xedit application
+* Build the image for the xeyes application

 ```bash
 REGISTRY=abcdesktopio
 docker build -t $REGISTRY/samplexeyes .
 ```

-> You should replace the value of `REGISTRY=abcdesktopio` by your own registry's name.
+> Replace the value of `REGISTRY=abcdesktopio` with your own registry name.
-If you don't have one, you can use the `abcdesktopio/samplexeyes ` as a readonly dockerhub registry.
+> If you do not have one, you can use `abcdesktopio/samplexeyes` as a read-only Docker Hub registry.

 * Push the image to your registry *(only if you have one registry)*